 Some emergency responses can involve a submerged vehicle.
-An Electrified G80 that is submerged does not have high-voltage components on the vehicle's body or framework.
+An Electrified GV70 that is submerged does not have high-voltage components on the vehicle's body or framework.
 It is safe to touch the vehicle's body or framework if there is no severe damage to the vehicle, whether it is in water or on land.

-In the event of a submerged, or partially submerged, vehicle, remove the vehicle from the water before attempting to disable it.
+In the event of the vehicle is submerged or partially submerged, remove the vehicle from the water before attempting to disable the vehicle.
 Drain the water from the vehicle.
 Use one of the methods described in page 5-8 to disable the vehicle.